-6 Most Affordable Cities in Europe
+The 6 Most Affordable Cities in Europe to Visit Right Now

 Lisbon’s neighbor on the northern coast has cemented its place on the global cultural map, thanks to a crop of design-forward guesthouses, eye-catching art galleries and standout restaurants — all within budget.
 The minimalist Miss’Opo is a joint cafe, bar, townhouse and exhibition space, and it's an ideal place to bunk down for the night (studios start at $75 per person).
-Or check into the swank 4Rooms, a converted 19th-century house that's all marble, wood and granite, with a palette of soft greys, white and lilac.
+Or check into the swank 4Rooms, a converted 19th-century house that's all marble, wood, and granite with a palette of soft grays, white and lilac.
 For lunch, there's local favorite Stash, a sandwich shop run by award-winning chef Pedro Lemos.
 The slow-cooked black Iberian pork seasoned with basil mayo, plus a Super Bock beer is a steal at only $10.
 If you've got a sweet tooth, head to nearby Confeitaria Serrana, a family-run bakery, which serves the city's best bola de Berlim (a sugar-dusted roll filled with custard).
 Wash it down with three port tastings at the Touriga Vinhos de Portugal wine shop.
 If you're looking to bring back some made-in-Portugal souvenirs, swing by Ó!
 Galeria, which stocks whimsical treasures like paintings by local artists and hand-embroidered stationery.

 Budapest has history and romance to rival Paris, without the hefty price tag.
-Book a room at the Hotel Nemzeti Budapest (from $104 a night), a 19th-century stunner with rotating contemporary art exhibits that compete with most museums.
+Book a room at the Hotel Nemzeti Budapest, a 19th-century stunner with rotating contemporary art exhibits that compete with most museums.
 You can take in more modern art at nearby Koller, which is filled with works by Hungarian artists (leave enough time to tour the sculpture garden).
 A 10-minute taxi ride south, the milk bar and bakery, Cserpes Tejivo, serves the perfect light lunch—we love the egg cream sandwich and pastry filled with cottage cheese.
 After exploring the the Pest and Buda embankments of the Danube, a UNESCO World Heritage site and home to hundreds of architectural landmarks, make your way to Lotz Terem Book Cafe for a cocktail.
 The hidden ballroom has a grand piano, gilded chandeliers and ceiling frescoes by Charles Lotz, one of Hungary's most renowned painters.
 On Sundays, the local farmer's market at Szimpla Kert sells goods like homemade jam, pickled melons and green pepper cheese.
 Pack a picnic before finding a shady spot on nearby Margaret Island, where you can bike around 12th-century chapel ruins and Japanese gardens.

 Skip the pricey Italian seaside for Croatia’s just as breathtaking, yet wildly more affordable Dalmatian coast.
 The sprawling Dubrovnik Sun Gardens resort—with three pools, 14 restaurants and a 37,000-square-foot spa—is the perfect jumping off point for exploring the city's old town, a 15 minute walk away.
 Surrounded by medieval ramparts, the historic center is home to romantic winding lanes, late medieval and early renaissance architecture and buzzy Stradun street, lined with small shops and open-air cafes.
-Stop for lunch at the fish-to-fork Proto, where crowd-pleasers include the Dalmatian smoked ham and olives appetizer and the stuffed lobster and truffle risotto entree.
+Stop for lunch at the fish-to-fork Proto, where crowd-pleasers include the Dalmatian smoked ham and olives appetizer and the stuffed lobster and truffle risotto entrée.
 Then work off the calories with a 90-minute hike up Mount Srd.
 You'll be rewarded for your efforts with knockout coastal views.